alexa-samples/skill-sample-nodejs-trivia/Readme.md

 The template leverages [AWS Lambda](https://aws.amazon.com/lambda/), the [Alexa Skills Kit (ASK)](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit), and the [ASK SDK](https://developer.amazon.com/public/community/post/Tx213D2XQIYH864/Announcing-the-Alexa-Skills-Kit-for-Node-js), while providing the business logic, multiple language support, use cases, error handling and help functions for your skill.
 You just need to come up with a content idea (like "Santa Claus Trivia"), plug in your content and edit the sample provided (we walk you through how it’s done).
 It's a valuable way to quickly learn the end-to-end process for building and publishing an Alexa skill.

-This tutorial will walk first-time Alexa skills developers through all the required steps involved in creating a skill using this how-to skill template, called ‘Reindeer Trivia’.
+This tutorial will walk first-time Alexa skills developers through all the required steps involved in creating a skill using this trivia skill template, called ‘Reindeer Trivia’.
 This post assumes you have some familiarity with JavaScript/Node.js (or a similar programming language) and the Alexa Skills Kit.

 Using the Alexa Skills Kit, you can build an application that can receive and respond to voice requests made on the Alexa platform.
 In this tutorial, you’ll build a web service to handle notifications from Alexa and map this service to a skill in the Amazon Developer Portal, making it available on your device and to all Alexa users after certification.